 While somehow always managing to fly just under the radar of the general public, Cardaci has steadily toured around the world DJing alongside a wide variety of top DJs and musicians, including BBC Radio DJ Gilles Peterson (at the Botafogo Social Club party in Rio), disco and funk legends Nile Rodgers and Chic (at the Galway Arts Festival in Ireland), seminal house singer Robert Owens (at the Glastonbury Festival in England), and acclaimed electronic producer James Murphy (at the Body & Soul Festival in Ireland).

-As a producer, Cardaci has released music as part Metaversal Synthphonic Orchestra, 2 Block Radius, created timely edits under the Sine Qua Non moniker, and has explored other aliases including The Beat Nicker and Teeski At The GoGo.
-He has always classified himself primarily as a DJ, but his productions have gained a strong and dedicated following on Soundcloud and through an international roster of supportive DJs such as Severino Panzeta (Horse Meat Disco), Kev Beadle, Mark Quark, Finn Cambell Notman (The Groovers), Sergio Fedasz (GO Bang/Synthetigers) and Hesohi.
+As a producer, Cardaci has released music as part Metaversal Synthphonic Orchestra, 2 Block Radius, and has explored other aliases including The Beat Nicker and Teeski At The GoGo.
+He has always classified himself primarily as a DJ, but his productions have gained a strong and dedicated following including an international roster of supportive DJs such as Severino Panzeta (Horse Meat Disco), Kev Beadle, Mark Quark, Finn Cambell Notman (The Groovers), Sergio Fedasz (GO Bang/Synthetigers) and Hesohi.
 Severino even contributed a remix to the 12-inch single of Take You Back from 2 Block Radius on San Francisco label Uncut Records.

 Though Cardaci is not afraid to plane hop and globe trot, he has even more ways of sharing his sounds with the world.
 Deep & Dusted, a radio mix show delving into the deep and spacier aspects of dance music, broadcasts on London’s Downlow Radio.
 Peruse the show’s collection of past episodes and the versatility that is his larger narrative is easy to feel.